kaipartmann/Peridynamics.jl/docs/src/crackedplateundertension.md

 Therefore we need to specify a [`PreCrack`](@ref) object.
 A `PreCrack` is simply two `Vector{Int}`'s containing point indices.
 Points in `point_id_set_a` don't interact with points in  `point_id_set_b`.
-So we need to specify all points above and below the crack, seen in the following image:
+So we need to specify all points above and below the crack, as seen in the following image:

 ```@raw html
 <img src="https://github.com/kfrb/Peridynamics.jl/blob/main/docs/src/assets/CrackedPlateUnderTension0.png?raw=true" width="600" />